jkang331/iQuiz/README.md

 ## Part 3
 #### Network and Storage
-* all quizzes/questions should come from online
+* all quizzes/questions should come from online [DONE]
-* store the quizzes/questions to local storage
+* store the quizzes/questions to local storage [DONE]
 * if offline, use locally-stored data
-* initial URL to use: http://tednewardsandbox.site44.com/questions.json
+* initial URL to use: http://tednewardsandbox.site44.com/questions.json [DONE]
 * Settings should be a popover
   * include a URL field to use instead of the above
   * include a "check now" button to retrieve

 #### Grading: 5 points
 * download JSON from site: 1 pt
 * store JSON to local storage: 1 pt
 * use local storage offline: 2 pt
 * refresh on Settings "check now": 1 pt